tinuzz/wp-plugin-trackserver/readme.txt

   intermediate start markers are yellow instead of green.
 * gpx: the URL to a GPX file to be plotted on the map. 'track' attribute takes precedence over 'gpx'.
+* kml: the URL to a KML file to be plotted on the map. 'track' and 'gpx' attributes take precedence over 'kml'.
 * infobar: true (or 't', 'yes' or 'y'), or false (default), to specify whether an information bar should be shown on the map, when live tracking is active.
   This only works with 'track=live', and has no effect in other cases.